Why Big Businesses Are So Concerned with Quantifying Our Emotions

 So should we be cynical about big businesses taking too much of an interest in our happiness?

-In the book you mention the mood experiments that Facebook conducted in 2012.
+In the book you mention the mood experiments that Facebook conducted last year.
 Can you tell me more about them?

-In the summer of 2014, Facebook published a paper in an academic journal about an experiment they conducted on something called "emotional contagion", which is the idea that your mood is influenced by the mood of the people you socialise with.
+In the summer of 2014, Facebook published a paper in an academic journal about an experiment they conducted on something called "emotional contagion," which is the idea that your mood is influenced by the mood of the people you socialize with.
 Over the course of a month, Facebook manipulated the newsfeeds of around 700,000 people to see if they could influence the kinds of things people were posting.
-They used various monitoring techniques such as "sentiment analysis", in which computers are taught to recognise different moods in the words that people use online.
+They used various monitoring techniques such as "sentiment analysis," in which computers are taught to recognize different moods in the words that people use online.
 They wanted to see if they could deliberately influence people's mood, and they discovered that they could.

 Ultimately, Facebook thinks of market researchers and marketers as its primary customers.
 We're not the customers of Facebook, we're the product being offered to the marketers.
 It's a difficult thing to talk about, because I don't want to sound like a conspiracy theorist.
 But I think we're moving into a society which has an eeriness about it.
 Everything seems to be working very well for us in certain ways, but sometimes it seems to be working too well.
 My phone recommends things for me to read, and sometimes it's quite accurate.
 Part of me would rather make those decisions for myself.